 When these consumers express interest in paying, we allow them to set up whatever payment plan is convenient for them.
-This virtually eliminates complaints or unhappy consumers.
-Preventing complaints is an importation part of our business model, and working with consumers this way plays a big part in accomplishing our goal of zero complaints.
+This virtually eliminates complaints or unhappy consumers, which is a very important part of our business model.

-Group II: Accounts That Pay During the Initial Stage of Legal Action
+Group II: Accounts That Pay During the Initial Stages of Legal Action

 Accounts in this group are usually collected within 12 to 24 months.
 This group makes up another 1/3 of the accounts we collect.

-It takes anywhere from one to two years with these accounts because the legal process has so many built-in delays designed to give the consumer time to respond or contest the action.
-This means we spend a lot of time waiting instead of collecting.
-These consumers have steady jobs, and after they have been sued and a wage garnishment is in place, they realize how serious we are and they quickly find a way to pay their account in full.
-But for those that don't, we keep garnishing their wages until the account is paid.
+These consumers have steady jobs, and after a wage garnishment is in place, they realize how serious we are, and they quickly find a way to pay their account in full.